KeithHayes23/amplify_react/README.md

 ### TODO

-1. Implement search feature in app bar: Done
+1. Implement search feature in app bar: &#9745;
 2. Re-add subsriptions to CardView for CRUD activities:
 3. Implement CI/CD Pipeline for deployment: